Programs > Brochure

 Imagination.
 Industry smarts.
 Design savvy.
 Those are just a few of the skills you'll need to find a career in the advertising field.
 Highly competitive?
 You bet, but thee's no better way to sharpen your creative chops than spending your summer at the Creative Circus.

-(click above for full-color brochure)
+(click above for full-color description of the program)

 Summer at the Circus